 Skip to contents

-This is a spatial join function that is enables adding columns to a 'target' route network from a 'source' route network that contains the base geometry, e.g. from OSM
+Join function that adds columns to a 'target' route network sf object from a 'source' route network that contains the base geometry, e.g. from OSM

 Usage